The following bylaws contain changes approved by the CDSS Membership in September 2021.

 (f) The Nominating Committee sends the slate to the Secretary by December 1.

-(a) If there are no more candidates than vacancies, the nominees are deemed elected and take office at the beginning of the first day of the Annual Meeting of the Board.
-The Secretary sends to every member by January 15 a listing of candidates selected, along with a description of the procedure for ensuring that a candidate of one’s choice is included on the following year’s slate as described in section 7.1(b).
+(a) If there are no more nominees than vacancies, the nominees are deemed elected and take office at the beginning of the first day of the Annual Meeting of the Board.
+The Secretary sends to every member by January 15 a listing of nominees selected, along with a description of the procedure for ensuring that a candidate of one’s choice is included for consideration by the Nominating Committee as described in section 7.1(b).

-(b) If there are more candidates than vacancies the Secretary sends to every member by January 15 a written ballot containing the names of the candidates and the pertinent positions, together with information about the candidates' qualifications.
-The ballot procedure shall preserve the secrecy of the voting and provide for validation of the voter's membership.
-Any ballot not appropriately validated shall be rejected.
+(b) If there are more nominees than vacancies the Secretary sends to every member by January 15 a written ballot containing the names of the nominees and the pertinent positions, together with information about the nominees' qualifications.

 (d) Tellers appointed by the President will verify the validity and count of the votes.
 The Secretary certifies the result to the Executive Committee and the successful candidates take office at the beginning of the first day of the Annual Meeting of the Board.
 In the case of a tie the Executive Committee decides between the tied candidates.